Files

 OpenAI is the artificial intelligence company responsible for services such as ChatGPT.
 In FME, you can connect to the OpenAI Completions API using the OpenAICompletionsConnector transformer.
 Just input a text prompt and the transformer will provide the output in JSON format.

-This tutorial will walk through how to create an FME Workspace that uses the OpenAICompletionsConnector to generate insights about existing customer data.
-We will bulk process prompts about each customer and automatically populate a spreadsheet with the output.
+This tutorial walks through how to create an FME Workspace that uses the OpenAICompletionsConnector to generate insights from existing customer data.
+We will bulk-process prompts for each customer and automatically populate a spreadsheet with the results.

 Requirements

-In FME, the OpenAICompletionsConnector is available via FME Hub in FME Workbench 2022.2.1.0 and later.
+- In FME, the OpenAICompletionsConnector is available via FME Hub

 Step-by-Step Instructions

-This scenario will walk through how to use the OpenAICompletionsConnector to update customer data with AI-generated insight.
-We have basic customer data in a spreadsheet, and we want to use AI to augment the data with more information about the customers’ organizations.
+This scenario walks through how to use the OpenAICompletionsConnector to update customer data with AI-generated insights.
+We have basic customer data in a spreadsheet and want to use AI to augment it with more information about customers’ organizations.

-The response comes back in JSON, which must be parsed and processed.
+The response is returned as JSON, which must be parsed and processed.
 For this tutorial, we’ll send the output to a new spreadsheet, but you can also create an HTML report or display it in any number of ways.
-The workspace can also be run by end users as an FME Server App.
+The workspace can also be run by end users as an FME Flow App.

 If you haven’t already, sign up for the OpenAI API, then generate an API key.